 From the bestselling author of Silk Road, comes a new sweeping action epic about the lost legion of Carrhae.
 Set against a sprawling canvas of Parthia, the Han dynasty, the Seven Seas of ancient Arab traders, and Rome in the last days of the Republic, it is historical adventure on a breathtaking scale.

-Grab Ends of the Earth on Amazon in Kindle, paperback and in Kindle Unlimited.
+🔗 Grab your copy of Ends of the Earth here on Amazon in Kindle, paperback or in Kindle Unlimited.